GUANGZHOU NPP POWER CO., LTD

 New technologies are enhancing the electrical propulsion capabilities of ships, but marine batteries standards and charging infrastructure are still developing.

 Electrification has become an increasingly popular buzzword in the international maritime industry, particularly over the past four to five years.
 Of note, the recreational marine industry is witnessing the development of lithium marine batteries, electrical propulsion, and charging infrastructure.
 The electrification revolution of onboard power and propulsion systems can largely be attributed to advancements in battery technology.
 While batteries have been improved since the first lead-acid battery was produced in 1859, there were still limitations with this technology.
 Lithium batteries address many of these issues; these batteries are often better suited for larger loads and provide more available energy.
 They also have longer lifespans and higher energy densities.
 The majority of lithium marine batteries installed on boats use lithium iron phosphate (LiFePO4 or LFP) as the cathode material.
-LFP has very high thermal stability as a cathode material, which means that these batteries are much safer than cobalt-based lithium batteries.
+LFP vs NMC, LFP has very high thermal stability as a cathode material, LFP battery not easy to have thermal runaway situations, which means that these batteries are much safer than cobalt-based lithium batteries.

 Using high-quality batteries is crucial.
 The market is saturated with lithium marine batteries of unknown quality, and many boat owners may opt for lower-priced products.
 If inferior batteries are used, even the best systems will fail.